-You simply need to visit the Portal to order an MCR instance.
-Once you have logged in (and have an active ordering account via completing the Company and Market registrations sections), you will be able to request an MCR instance by clicking the ‘Create MCR’ button as detailed below on the dashboard:
+Visit the Portal to order an MCR instance.
+Once you have logged in (and have an active ordering account via completing the Company and Market registrations sections), you can request an MCR instance by clicking the ‘Create MCR’ button on the dashboard:

-This will bring up the ‘Select Location’ screen as per below.
-You may filter by country to see the MCR locations available or scroll through the entire list.
+The ‘Select Location’ screen appears.
+You can filter by country to see the MCR locations available or scroll through the entire list.